anchat1990/gitpitch/PITCHME.md

 #### Developer @ REA Group

--   Worked on realestate.com.au/buy |
+-   Work on www.realestate.com.au/buy |
 -   Use github for code review |
 -   First time pairing - multiple people on the same branch |
--   Large team - lots of rebasing |
+-   Large team - lots of rebasing! |

 Note:
 trickier operations in git with multiple team members.
+Source tree.

 ---